Injuries: All Ages

-American Sports Data
+Statistics from American Sports Data

 Comprehensive Study of Sports Injuries in the US

-The teaser for this study (the link above) indicates that in the US in 2002 there were 51.7 million bicycle riders and they had 3.8 million injuries.
+The teaser for this study (the site is dead now) indicates that in the US in 2002 there were 51.7 million bicycle riders and they had 3.8 million injuries.
 Basketball led the list with 5.3 million injuries, followed by football with 4.0 million.
 For injuries per 1000 participants, they rank cycling fourth with 7.3, below basketball with 13.2, football with 32.3 and in-line skating with 11.4.
 Their numbers include both emergency room visits and less serious injuries, which they say are five times more numerous than those requiring emergency room care.
 They will sell you the full study for about $500 to $600.
 The teaser is an interesting read.

 Old Statistics from Failure Analysis Associates

-(Chart copyright 1995 by FaAA, data repeated here because we have not seen anything like it since and can't find it any more on the Web.)
+(Chart copyright 1995 by FaAA, data repeated here because we have not seen anything like it since and can"t find it any more on the web.)

 Injuries Associated with Example Items in 1989

-Product Number of Injuries
+|Product||Number of Injuries

-Stairs, Steps, Ramps and Landings 854,500
+|Stairs, Steps, Ramps and Landings||854,500